ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 6 - Complete monitoring stack setup.md

 ## Checking on Prometheus

 With your monitoring stack deployed and running, you can try browsing to the web interface of your Prometheus server.
 In this guide's case, you would browse to `https://prometheus.homelab.cloud`.
-Prometheus will request your authentication directly through your browser:
+Prometheus requests your authentication directly through your browser:

 ![Prometheus basic authorization login form](images/g035/prometheus_basic_auth_login_form.webp  "Prometheus basic authorization login form")